leangjia/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

 Quality
-   When *Use Limit Surface* is enabled this property controls how precisely vertices are positioned on the limit surface.
+   When *Use Limit Surface* is enabled this property controls how precisely vertices are positioned on the limit surface (relatively to their theoretical position of an infinitely subdivided mesh).
-   (relatively to their theoretical position of an infinitely subdivided mesh), can be lowered to get a better performance.
+   It can be lowered to get a better performance.

    Using higher values does not necessarily mean real improvement in quality, ideal results might be reached well before the maximum *Quality* value.